Sweet Potato & Asparagus Frittata

 1. Gather your salad greens on a plate, top with the chopped vegetables, parsley, punpkin and sunflower seeds and onion powder.
 Then mix your olive oil and apple cider vinegar to place on top.

-Although eating intentionally for optimum health becomes second nature when it’s incorporated into my daily routine, things happen to throw a wrench into my plans.
+Although eating intentionally for optimum health becomes second nature when it’s incorporated into our daily routine, things happen to throw a wrench into our plans and we need something easy.

-Like, waking up and not wanting what I made for dinner the night before as a breakfast option in the morning.
+Waking up and not wanting what we made for dinner the night before as a breakfast option is one of those things.

 Do you ever wake up wanting bread instead of an omelet?
 I do!